Rosaaalfi/MMOBlock-Rework/README.md

 # 📖 About

-**MMOBlock** is a modular Minecraft plugin designed for Paper-based servers and modern server software such as Folia.
+**MMOBlock** is a modular Minecraft plugin designed for modern Paper-based servers and compatible server software such as Folia.

 The project focuses on:
 - Cross-version compatibility